stephencweiss/stephencharlesweiss.com/content/blog/2018-09-05/aliases-and-the-bash_profile.md

 As Josh notes, however, MacOS defaults to a login shell by default, and therefore first looks at `.bash_profile`.

-All of this means that I might optimize later, should I use Linux, by migrating my config commands to `.bashrc`, but for now, `.bash_profile` works well because I’m on a Mac.
+All of this means that I might optimize later, should I use Linux, by migrating my config commands to `.bashrc`, but for now, `.bash_profile` works well because I'm on a Mac.